 A key feature in developing The Froebel Trusts policy and public awareness work has been the new Innovations Grant fund.
 Grants support the application of Froebelian principles in new ways and environments in order to support children to play expressively and creatively.

 We are pleased to have awarded a grant to the Inclusion and Wellbeing Service, which is part of West Lothian Council, for their Forest Skills project.

 The aim of the project is to take small groups of children to a quiet forest area where they will have the opportunity to learn forest skills such as den building, fire creation and maintenance and working as a team.
 There is a focus on literacy development as well as health and wellbeing.

-The Trust has awarded an innovation grant to Scotswood Natural Community Garden for their BREEZE Forest School project.
+The Trust has awarded a grant to Little Angel Theatre for their 'Lets Play' project.